abangser/instruqt-observability/observability-with-tracetest/03-getting-to-know-tracing/assignment.md

 Since you do not have a specific trace ID to search for yet, you should start by trying to find a specific action that you take in the UI.

-For example, try to add a new Pokemon and find the trace that correlates with that action.
+For example, try and find the trace where you imported or added a new Pokemon.

+How about a trace where you created an error?

+> 💡 If you didn't create an error yet, try using a number over 1010 for import

 🕸 The web of services involved in a single action